 The M.S.–Business: Real Estate and Urban Land Economics: Real Estate prepares you to handle the complexities of commercial real estate transactions.
 With support from the James A. Graaskamp Center for Real Estate, you will gain knowledge and make industry connections to pursue the real estate career path of your choice.
 Our applied learning opportunities provide hands-on experience working on real-world projects in the community.
 See the Guide page for more information.

 Named Option in Global Real Estate (GREM)

-The global real estate master (GREM) program brings together students from top international business programs and the best in real estate education to provide the unique preparation needed to become a global leader.
+The Global Real Estate Master (GREM) program brings together students from top international business programs and the best in real estate education to provide the unique preparation needed to become a global leader.
 The GREM program is designed for those who would like to work anywhere in the real estate industry.
-Students will learn principles of real estate, finance, and development that apply universally and also be exposed to the variety of context and opportunities the global real estate industry offers.
+Students will learn principles of real estate, finance, and development that apply universally, and will be exposed to the variety of opportunities the global real estate industry offers.
 See the Guide page for more information.

 Graduate School Resources